-2017 saw the creation of a new 'Senior Laneway' program consisting of ten students split across two senior school classes and one K-6 class.
-This hybrid program was created to best cater for the changing needs of a group of young people at various stages of puberty and adolescence.
-The major focuses of the program consisted of outdoor education, process driven tasks and student engagement support.
-It was fantastic to see students of a variety of ages (10-18 years) participate in a range of activities that were tailored to their individual needs, often working in mixed classroom groupings.
-The program highlights included Chemical Reactions and German (Secondary) and My Water World and Pirates (K-6).
-At the end of the year we celebrated with our Laneway Camp at Myuna Bay.
-The students loved the activities, including the giant swing, kayaking, swimming, bushwalking, campfire and our morning pancakes!
+In 2018, the 'Senior Laneway' program consisted of ten students split across two senior school classes and one junior school class.
+This hybrid program, which was created in 2017, continued to best cater for the changing needs of a group of young people at various stages of puberty and adolescence.
+The major focuses of the program consisted of outdoor education (hiking and swimming), process driven tasks and student engagement support.
+It was fantastic to see students of a variety of ages (9-17 years) participate in a range of activities that were tailored to their individual needs, often working in mixed classroom groupings.
+The program highlights included 'Money' in which students visited the school Tuck-shop (Junior and Senior School -Mathematics), 'Playgrounds' (Junior School -History, Geography & Science) and 'Lewis Carroll' (Senior School - English).
+At the end of the year we celebrated with our Senior Laneway Camp at Burrill Lakes on the South Coast of NSW.
+The students enjoyed a range of activities of interest to them, including swimming (beach and local pool), bushwalking, barbeques and ball sports.